rynoV/smart-sleep/README.md

 ## Server-Fitbit Communication

-The companion for the Fitbit communicates with the server via websockets.
-The Fitbit application has an IP address setting whose value is used to construct the server's websocket URI.
+The companion for the Fitbit communicates with the server via HTTP.
+The Fitbit application has an IP address setting whose value is used to construct the server's URL.

 ### Finding the Server's IP Address